ApolloAutomation/docs/docs/products/general/battery-sensors/awake-ha-helper.md

 ![](../../../assets/toggle-ota-mode-automation-5.png)

 15\.
 Now you are done!
-You can toggle your OTA mode on and after one hour it will automatically be turned off for you!
+You can toggle your OTA mode on so that you can update your devices and after one hour it will automatically be turned off for you!

 &nbsp;